schepedw/active_record_basics/README.md

 This exercise is intended for you to get a little bit more familiar with Active Record.

-It is your job to implement the entity relations described below.
+It is your job to implement the models described below.
 You will be able to do that without implementing any methods; all you should need to do is declare relations and validations within models.
-For anyone who is a little rusty, these declarations look like `belongs_to`, and `has_many`.
+For anyone who is a little rusty, relations look like `belongs_to`, and `has_many`.
 There is a great resource [here](http://guides.rubyonrails.org/association_basics.html).
 For validations, check out [this guide](http://guides.rubyonrails.org/active_record_validations.html)